County of Alameda

 Ability to:

-• Interpret complex Federal and State laws, rules and regulations and procedures.
+• Interpret complex Federal and State laws, rules, regulations, and procedures.

-• Establish and maintain effective working relationships with other professional personnel and the public.
+• Establish and maintain effective working relationships with other professional personnel and the public, the general public, culturally diverse populations, other departments/agencies, co-workers, and other groups and organizations.

 • Communicate effectively orally and in writing.